gammasoft/calendar/README.md

 calendar
 ========

-A simple calendar, much like the GitHub contribution chart, to show daily contributions
+jQuery plugin for a simple calendar, much like the GitHub contribution chart, to show daily contributions